Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * One of the suits is replaced with a null suit.
 * No clues "touch" the null suit.

-### Dark Rainbow / Dark Pink / Gray / Chocolate / Dark Omni / Dark Null
+### Dark Rainbow / Dark Pink / Gray / Dark Brown / Dark Omni / Dark Null

 * One of the suits is replaced with a "dark" version of a special suit.
-(Grey is the "dark" version of white and chocolate is the "dark" version of brown.)
+(Grey is the "dark" version of white.)
 * There is only one of each dark card in the deck, which means that every dark card is "critical".

 ### Muddy Rainbow